How to Describe Yourself on a Resume the Right Way

 Passionate customer service representative with 2+ years of experience in customer support developing communication skills.
 Seeking to improve the customer service experience at Acme Co. by implementing a personalized approach to every client.
 Utilized new customer retention strategies at Flying Elephant that led to an 35% increase in customer satisfaction. |

 Just remember to include some resume keywords in your about me section or somewhere else on your resume.
-Afterall, 75% of recruiters use ATS that will be searching for those keywords.
+Afterall, most of recruiters these days use ATS that will be searching for those keywords.

 Pro Tip: If you don’t have much experience yet, don’t worry.
 You can write a resume objective without an ounce of work experience.